 - In "Fonzie Loves Pinky", Fonzie thinks women can't race in a derby, so Pinky Tuscadero has to prove him wrong.

 - Holby City has this an Omnipresent Trope in its Long Runner history (21 years), so listing all the examples would take up too much room, but this aesop is more of an Enforced Trope due to the BBC's public service commitments.

 - The Jeffersons: A few episodes dealt with this a bit seeing how the leads were African-American during the 70's.
-One of the most notable was Sorry, Wrong Meeting where George, Bentley, and Tom go to what they think is a Neighborhood Watch meeting when really it's a KKK chapter who're trying to to force the Jeffersons out of the building.
-The leader suffers a heart attack while arguing with George who saves him via CPR.
-But when told he did, the leader bluntly state "You should have let me die" before being wheeled off to a hospital.
-Needless to say the leader's son and the men of the chapter see how toxic prejudice can be if he isn't even willing to be grateful his life was saved at all and they leave the meeting en masse.
+One of the most notable was Sorry, Wrong Meeting where George, Bentley, and Tom go to what they think is a Neighborhood Watch meeting when really it's a KKK chapter who're trying to force the Jeffersons out of the building.
+The leader suffers a heart attack while arguing with George, who saves him via CPR.
+But when told he did, the leader bluntly states "You should have let me die" before being wheeled off to a hospital.
+Needless to say, the leader's son and the men of the chapter see how toxic prejudice can be if he isn't even willing to be grateful his life was saved at all, and they leave the meeting en masse.

 - The first episode of the obscure puppet show Panwapa has the islanders assuming newcomer Azibo is dangerous because he's a monster.
 The only one unafraid is the owl Athena, who convinces Azibo to let them know how nice he really is via song, leading the other islanders to learn their mistake and help him make his home.

 - The song "We All Sing with the Same Voice" is about how people all look different, have different families, and come from different places, but we're all the same in many ways.

 - "No Matter What Your Language" is also about how even though we speak different languages, have different names etc., we're still all the same in many ways.